Introduction to Streams

 mygroup.
 So what happens is that KeyDB reports just new messages.
 As you can see the "apple" message is not delivered, since it was already delivered to Alice, so Bob gets orange and strawberry, and so forth.

 This way Alice, Bob, and any other consumer in the group, are able to read different messages from the same stream, to read their history of yet to process messages, or to mark messages as processed.
-This allows creating different topologies and semantics to consume messages from a stream.
+This allows creating different topologies and semantics for consuming messages from a stream.

 There are a few things to keep in mind: